rust-lang/never-type-initiative/RFC.md

   types and `Infallible` for other places)
 * `Infallible` is either special-cased to coerce to other types or users need to write `match foo {}` to get that behavior.

+## Edition-based fallback?

+We considered whether the fallback algorithm could be adjusted over an edition boundary to permit stabilizing never type.
+In practice, this doesn't work because the never type is a vocabulary type and so is present in the public API of various crates (including core/std, after stabilization).

+This means that while the fallback within a library might be edition-dependent, we'd still need to stabilize full use of `!` across all editions.
+That basically puts prior editions on the same grounds as *just* stabilizing `!`, which is known to introduce regressions.

+Generally it seems pretty clear that stabilizing never type (or fallback changes) only on a subset of editions would lead to a more challenging landscape for Rust users.
+For example, as we've seen, fallback has implications for soundness, so we'd still need all of the complexity in the fallback algorithm in order to prevent cases like the one described above -- this seems to just make things more complicated, rather than improving them.

+# Future work

+## Removing (parts of) fallback

+We can consider removing some of the cases of fallback, particularly those which cause problems for this RFC, in the future.
+There were several examples encountered in Crater and elsewhere that required effort to deduce the inferred type.
+Additionally, we believe that it's likely that cases of fallback to `()` in new code are likely better written in other ways and we may wish to force the user to indicate a type rather than silently providing one that may cause trouble or hurt diagnostic quality.

+We can leverage editions to remove parts of fallback.
+Unlike the phase-in of never type fallback, *removing* fallback only prevents code from compiling and does not change the behavior of existing code.
+This is fairly standard for cross-edition changes, and so is much more straightforward to design.

+However, this RFC does not propose a particular path towards removing/improving our fallback algorithms, beyond noting that it may be advantageous to do so.
+If we do so, we can likely end up avoiding the more complex fallback algorithm proposed by this RFC being a permanent feature of future Rust editions.

+# Unresolved questions

+* Pending (needs review of the above)